 And don’t forget to disinfect inside appliances as well!
 You can disinfect the dishwasher and the washing machine to help ensure your dishes and clothes come out as good as new.

-Take this opportunity to check the batteries in the smoke alarms or carbon monoxide detectors.
+Amid your cleaning tasks, take the time to check the batteries in the smoke alarms or carbon monoxide detectors.
 Change batteries as necessary and buy more to have on hand as extras.
 These simple devices can save your loved one’s life and help protect them from serious harm.

 RELATED CONTENT: Conducting a thorough Home Safety Assessment